dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/Mike_Problem_Solutions.md

 - Results that only work for metric spaces
   - ?
 - A retract of a Hausdroff/connected/compact space is closed/connected/compact respectively.
+- A continuous function on a compact set is uniformly continuous.

 # General Topology